Why some Shopify customers order then return constantly (and how to spot the pattern)

 What to do when you find them

-Option 1: Do nothing
+Option 1: do nothing

 Most merchants default to this.
 The reasoning: "they're still a customer, they still generate revenue, blocking them would be aggressive."

-Option 2: Apply a stricter policy to them specifically
+Option 2: apply a stricter policy to them specifically

 - Store credit only (no cash refund)